Tutorial: Azure Active Directory integration with Atlassian Cloud

 Integrating Atlassian Cloud with Azure AD provides you with the following benefits:

-- You can enable your users to automatically get signed-on to Atlassian Cloud (Single Sign-On) with their Azure AD accounts
+- You can enable your users to be signed on automatically (single sign-on) to Atlassian Cloud with their Azure AD accounts.

 To configure Azure AD integration with Atlassian Cloud, you need the following items: